tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/Hepet.md

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Proving_Grounds_Writeups/Pic/Hepet/Hepet_2021.08.28_01h32m52s_001_.png)

-Because VBA's literal string can contain a maximum of 255 characters but the variable doesn't.
-So we have to separate the command string.
-Moditfying the codes whichever way you like.
-Then we create an ```ods``` file and add the marco.
+Because VBA's literal string can only contain a maximum of 255 characters while a variable can hold more, we need to separate the command string when modifying the code.
+Afterwards, we can create an `ods` file and add the macro to it.

 (Installing LibreOffice ```sudo apt-get install libreoffice```)